-How do you beach a jet ski?
-To beach a jet ski make sure you have a clear and unobstructed view of the place you want to rest the vessel, then approach slowly.
-Do not turn off the engine until you are in about 3 feet of water, coast the last few feet, then disembark and walk your PWC to the beach.
+To beach a jet ski without risking damage, make sure you have a clear and unobstructed view of the place you want to store the craft.
+Approach slowly, idle speed is best.
+Turn off the engine when the intake is in about 3 feet of water, coast a few feet, then disembark and walk your ski to the shore or beach.

 Beaching a Personal Watercraft